flashrom/flashrom/doc/classic_cli_manpage.rst

         * needs no access permissions at all

-* internal, nic3com, nicrealtek, nicnatsemi, drkaiser, satamv, atahpt, atavia, asm106x
+* internal, nic3com, nicrealtek, drkaiser, satamv, atahpt, atavia, asm106x

         * have to be run as superuser/root
         * need raw access permission